 Accessibility Creates Opportunities for EveryoneJune 27, 2019

 Accessibility.
-It is a word that is often tossed around, but what does it exactly?
+It is a word that is often tossed around, but what does it mean exactly?

 There are four principles of accessibility: